Siege of Castelnuovo: Aftermath

 Almost all of the Janissaries and many from the other Ottoman units were killed in the assault.
 Ottoman losses were no less than 8,000.
 Of the Spanish troops only 200 survived, most of them wounded.
 One of the prisoners was the Biscayan Captain Machín de Munguía.
 Barbarossa, upon learning this, offered Munguía freedom and a place in his army.
 The admiral greatly admired him for his actions in the battle of Preveza, where the Spaniard had successfully defended a sinking Venetian carrack against several Ottoman warships.
 Munguía refused to accept and was therefore beheaded on the spur of the admiral's galley.
 Half of the prisoners and all the clerics were also slaughtered to satisfy the Ottoman soldiers, who were angry at the great losses which they had suffered in capturing the city.
 The few survivors were taken as slaves to Constantinople.
 Twenty-five of them managed to escape from prison six years later and sailed to the port of Messina.

 Despite the failure of Sarmiento to retain the fortress, Castelnuovo's defense was sung by numerous contemporaneous poets and praised all over Christian Europe.
 The Spanish soldiers who participated in the unequal engagement were compared with mythological and classical history heroes, being considered immortal due to the magnitude of their feat.
 Only the enemies of Charles V, such as the Paduan humanist Sperone Speroni, rejoiced at the annihilation of the Tercio of Castelnuovo.

 The siege of Castelnuovo ended the failed campaign of the Holy League against the power of the Ottoman Empire in the Eastern Mediterranean.
 Charles V began negotiations with Barbarossa to attract him to the imperial ranks but in vain, and turned all his efforts in a great expedition against Algiers to destroy the Ottoman sea power.
 This expedition, known as the Journey of Algiers, ended in a disaster as a storm scattered the fleet and the army had to be reembarked having suffered heavy losses.
 A truce between Charles V and Suleiman the Magnificent was signed in 1543.
 Castelnuovo remained in Ottoman hands for almost 150 years.
-It was recovered in 1687, during the Morean War, by the Venetian Captain-General at sea Girolamo Cornaro, who in alliance with Montenegrins under Vuceta Bogdanovic, won a great victory over the Ottomans near the town and put the fortress under Venetian rule.
+It was recovered in 1687, during the Morean War, by the Venetian Captain-General of the Sea Girolamo Cornaro, who in alliance with Montenegrins under Vuceta Bogdanovic, won a great victory over the Ottomans near the town and put the fortress under Venetian rule.